teleprint-me/json-py-craft/docs/json/map.md

 - Parameters:
   - `value` (Any): The value to associate with the nested keys hierarchy.
   - `keys` (str): The keys hierarchy for the nested value.
-  - `overwrite` (bool): Overwrite exiting non-empty dictionaries.

-- Returns `True` if the value was updated, `False` if a new nested key-value pair was created.
+  - `overwrite` (bool): Determines whether to overwrite existing non-empty dictionaries at any level of the specified key hierarchy.
+When `True`, existing dictionaries are overwritten; when `False`, they are preserved.
+- Returns:
+  - `bool`: Always returns `True` upon successful update or creation.

 ### `delete(key: str) -> bool`